Methods and Curriculum

-On the Youth Ministry Packages section of this website you can find a detailed explanation of the Conquest or Challenge weekly activity and a sample to download from one of the team leader guidebooks.
+Each program has it’s own section on this website where you can find a detailed explanation of the Conquest or Challenge weekly activity and a sample to download from one of the team leader guidebooks.

 Why are Conquest and Challenge groups gender specific and not co-ed?

-Challenge is developed specifically for girls 5th -12th grade and Conquest is for Boys 5th -12th grade.
+Conquest is developed specifically for boys 5th -12th grade and Challenge is for girls 5th -12th grade.
 Both programs are parallel with the same weekly curriculum themes, but the activities and presentation of the themes are adapted to better reach boys and girls respectively.
 Since we promote a teen led and team based method of youth ministry, we find that is more effective for a young man to lead a group of boys and a young woman to lead the girls.
 The team can relate better to the team leader and will participate more if the opposite gender is not present.
 If you have a co-ed group, you can begin together (group time), then break out for the team activities and then finish up together –even planning a joint apostolic project.
-Conquest and Challenge are very flexible, and while gender specific is recommended for middle school groups.
+Conquest and Challenge are very flexible, and while gender specific, is recommended for middle school groups.

-Typically how many girls or boys make up a team?
+Typically how many boys or girls make up a team?
 How old should the team leaders be?
 How do I find or train team leaders?